-Following, significantly decreasing the mRNA expression level of Survivin, Bcl-2, and Erk 1/2 as antiapoptotic regulator genes proved the anticancer action of Pennyroyal and the superiority of Pennyroyal-NLCs/MTX by reducing anti-apoptotic gens expressions and increasing the levels of apoptotic genes.17 Fig. 8.
+Following, significantly decreasing the mRNA expression level of Survivin, Bcl-2, and Erk 1/2 as antiapoptotic regulator genes proved the anticancer action of pennyroyal and the superiority of pennyroyal-NLCs/ MTX by reducing anti-apoptotic gens expressions and increasing the levels of apoptotic genes.

-Targeting the Pennyroyal-NLCs with MTX increase the autophagy intensity in MCF-7 cells
+Targeting the pennyroyal-NLCs with MTX increase the autophagy intensity in MCF-7 cells

-Autophagy was qualitatively explored by staining MCF-7 cells using MDC (an autofluorescent compound that labels autophagic vacuoles specifically) after 48 h incubation with free Pennyroyal, Pennyroyal-NLCs, and Pennyroyal-NLCs/MTX.
+Autophagy was qualitatively explored by staining MCF-

+7 cells using MDC (an autofluorescent compound that labels autophagic vacuoles specifically) after 48 hours incubation with free pennyroyal, pennyroyal-NLCs, and pennyroyal-NLCs/MTX.
 In addition, a negative control group was considered to receive blank NLCs treatment.
-As shown in Figure 9, MCF-7 cells treated with Pennyroyal (Fig. 9b), Pennyroyal-NLCs (Fig. 9c), and Pennyroyal-NLCs/MTX (Fig. 9d) for 48 h showed a punctate pattern in MDC-labeled fluorescence, as compared to the control cells that showed a diffuse MDC staining.
-The results showed that Pennyroyal-NLCs/MTX could cause autophagy compared to the single types of them.
-Moreover, targeting Pennyroyal increased autophagic vacuoles in contrast to non-targeted combined nano complex.
-Also, targeting nanoparticles raised cellular uptake and the chemotherapeutic effect on cancer cells.31 Chemoresistance is the main problem in the treatment process of cancer, and autophagy may play an essential role in the diminution of chemoresistance.33 There is some evidence to support the role of autophagy in enhancing the effects of radiotherapy and chemotherapy.33
+As shown in Figure 9, MCF-7 cells treated with pennyroyal (Figure 9b), pennyroyal-NLCs (Figure 9c), and pennyroyal-NLCs/MTX (Figure 9d) for 48 hours showed a punctate pattern in MDC-labeled fluorescence, as compared to the control cells that showed a diffuse MDC staining.
+The results showed that pennyroyal-NLCs/MTX could cause autophagy compared to the single types of them.
+Moreover, targeting pennyroyal increased autophagic vacuoles in contrast to non-targeted combined nano complex.
+Also, targeting nanoparticles raised cellular uptake and the chemotherapeutic effect on cancer cells.
+Chemoresistance is the main problem in the treatment process of cancer, and autophagy may play an essential role in the diminution of chemoresistance.33 There is some evidence to support the role of autophagy in enhancing the effects of radiotherapy and chemotherapy.33 encapsulation on the antioxidant activity of pennyroyal.
+Figure 10 shows the percentage of inhibition of free pennyroyal and pennyroyal-NLCs by free radicals.
+According to Figure 10, the antioxidant activity of free pennyroyal was higher than that of pennyroyal-NLCs.
+In addition, the antioxidant activity showed a dosedependent flow.
+The insignificantly lower antioxidant activity of pennyroyal-NLCs compared to free pennyroyal can be explained by the thermal degradation of pennyroyal's sensitive antioxidant compounds during the preparation process of NLCs.
+Finally, the IC50 values for free pennyroyal and pennyroyal-NLCs were 1.458 mg/mL and 1.136 mg/mL, respectively.
+In a study by Radbeh et al, the effect of encapsulation on the antioxidant activity of Cornus mas extract was investigated.
+Their findings demonstrated that the encapsulation of the herbal extract could decrease its antioxidant activity.
+They attributed this phenomenon to heating the extract during the preparation of nanoparticles.
+Also, our previously published research showed that heating could decompose a few amounts of heat-sensitive compounds.11